Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Coordinated Funding represented a significant change in the way local public and private funding was distributed to meet community needs.
 Like all dramatic change efforts, Coordinated Funding had detractors.
 Some agency directors and leaders, who historically relied on relationships with individual funders to secure support for their programming, were afraid and skeptical about this new, outcome-oriented and collaborative approach to funding.
 Coordinated Funders encouraged agencies to give feedback, ask questions and contribute ideas, and worked hard to ensure that reality-based concerns were addressed and ideas incorporated in the planning and implementation process.
 As the Coordinated Funding process has progressed, initial concerns have disappeared, and feedback from nonprofits, policy-makers, donors, and the community has been very positive.

-If the applicant is eligible for any of the following assistance programs, then they also qualify for the test and tune program (if documentation that shows this is included in application documents):
+If you are eligible for any of the following assistance programs, then you may be automatically eligible for the Furnace Test and Tune Program (if documentation that shows this is included in application documents):

-We will only provide a test and tune for your furnace if it has not been tuned up in the last five years.
+We cannot provide a test and tune for your furnace if it has been tuned up in the last three years.

 We will assign a mechanical contractor to perform the test and tune.
-These contractors have all been through a strict screening process and have all the necessary training and certifications to perform this work.
+These contractors have all been through a strict screening process and have all the necessary training, certifications, and insurance to perform this work.

-Along with the test and tune program, we also run the Weatherization program and the Housing Rehabilitation program.
-Through weatherization we can provide insulation, air sealing, and other measures that make your home more energy efficient.
-The rehab program offers some roof replacements and emergency furnace replacements.
+Along with the Furnace Test & Tune Program, we also run the Weatherization Program and the Home Rehabilitation Program.
+Through the Weatherization Program we can provide insulation, air sealing, and other measures that make your home more energy efficient.
+The Home Rehabilitation Program offers some roof replacements and emergency furnace replacements.
+A separate application process is required for each program.
+Please call 734-544-3008 to see if you may qualify.

 We do perform test and tunes for mobile homes.
-Some restrictions apply for attached housing such as condos and apartments, but if the home has a separate entrance and is metered separately, it may qualify for the program.
+Some restrictions apply for attached housing such as condos and apartments, but if the home has a separate HVAC system and is metered separately, it may qualify for the program.

 The program is designed to perform energy saving repairs and measures.
 This can include but is not limited to: